galannp/milestone_2/README.md

   - Pattern matching : library re - regular expressions
   - LDA (only for long texts, not likely to work)

 Sentiment analysis ?
-Deepmoji / Vader ?
+Deepmoji / Vader ?  [amina]

 ## Proposed timeline
+_A list of internal milestones up until project Milestone 3._

 ## Organization within the team:

-_A list of internal milestones up until project Milestone 3._

 ## Questions for TAs (optional): Add here any questions you have for us related to the proposed project.
+Dask?
+More webscraping? [amina]
 ## CURRENT Github and code structure : TODO : update

 **Folders description:**